 In many ways, Ray Kurzweil is the original pioneer of AI technologies.

-And Kurzweil has been leading the charge when it comes to cutting-edge AI projects such as building computers that can precisely mimic the inner workings of the human brain.
+Kurzweil also spearheads the cutting-edge AI projects such as building computers that mimic the inner workings of the human brain.

-One of Kurzweil’s most controversial theses is called ‘The Singularity‘.
-As Kurzweil sees it, machine computing power and human computing power are merging, and that’s leading to a point within the next 20 years where man and machine will become one.
+One of his most controversial theses is called ‘The Singularity‘.
+As Kurzweil sees it, machine computing power and human computing power are merging.
+That is leading to a point within the next 20 years where man and machine will become one.

-Instead of tapping on computer keyboards and asking Google for answers to our questions, all of that knowledge will be inside our brains.
+Instead of tapping on the keyboards and asking Google for answers, all of that knowledge will be inside our brains.
 We will literally “download” whatever we need, including the ability to speak foreign languages.

-Kurzweil is currently leading the AI efforts at Google, where he has championed the creation of many new Google AI technologies.
+Kurzweil currently leads the AI efforts at Google, where he has championed the creation of many new Google AI technologies.
 In fact, he has become so influential within Silicon Valley that Alphabet (the parent company of Google) is now seeking to redefine itself as an AI-first company.

 2) Nick Bostrom

-If Kurzweil is leading the charge on imagining a futuristic world where man and machine are one, then Nick Bostrom is doing perhaps the opposite: he is at the forefront of warning the world of the potential perils of unchecked AI.
+If Kurzweil is leading the charge on imagining a futuristic world where man and machine are one, then Nick Bostrom is doing the opposite.
+He is at the forefront of warning the world of the potential perils of unchecked AI.

 He has been sounding the alarm that researchers and corporations need to be doing more to understand the ethical, legal and moral implications of AI.
 Basically, he wants humans to prepare for the time when machines’ intelligence surpasses that of humans.

 Bostrom’s most influential work is, “Superintelligence: Paths, Dangers, Strategies.”
 In it, he warns of the very real possibility that modern AI will become so advanced and so powerful that it will lead to a “superintelligence” capable of controlling humanity.